Click here to read the course descriptions

-The NHC’s flagship program, the week-long Summer Institute (2020), will be held July 27-August 2 at the University of Hartford.
-This is a unique opportunity for serious study, moving prayer, spirited conversation, late-night jam sessions, singing, dancing, meditation – all in the company of more than 300 people from a wide range of backgrounds.
+Summer Institute provides a unique opportunity for serious study, moving prayer, spirited conversation, late-night jam sessions, singing, dancing, and meditation – all in the company of people from a wide range of backgrounds.
 Each year, participants leave the Institute reinvigorated and excited to return to their home communities to share new ideas, skills, and experiences.

 One of the NHC Summer Institute’s greatest strengths is the diversity of its participants.
 We are musicians, doctors, students, furniture makers, retirees, Jewish professionals, homemakers, teachers, activists, and just about everything else:

-Intergenerational: At Summer Institute, participant ages have ranged from a month and a half old to over 80 years.
-Children between 6 months and 12 years old can spend the week at Kids Camp.
-Participants from all age groups shared meals, stories, teachings, songs, and talents all week long.
+- Intergenerational: At a previous Summer Institute, the youngest participant was a month and a half old, while we had 9 folks in our midst with the wisdom of over 80 years.
+Participants from all age groups shared meals, stories, teachings, songs, and talents.

 - Pluralistic and Inclusive: The NHC Summer Institute includes people committed to various forms of traditional and non-traditional Jewish practice, Jews from birth, Jews by choice, Jews with multiple religious heritages, non-Jews, and people exploring Judaism.

 - Diverse backgrounds and lives: NHC Summer Institute participants hold a variety of identities including LGBTQ and straight; people of color, Sephardi, Mizrachi and Ashkenazi; urban, rural, and suburban; Conservative, Orthodox, Reconstructionist, Reform, Renewal, secular, and Jewish without labels.